Mohamad-Amjad/ICT2204_gr2_lab3/readme.txt

-This is my first Git repository.
+This is the second version of the file